Energy storage is primed to grow—and so is the market complexity

 Arevon is starting to look at asset life differently than in the past, noted Breckenridge.
 While a 25-year useful life is typical for modeling purposes, a storage asset can operate almost indefinitely through replenishment.
 A battery installation has residual value that grows over time as the cost of new development rises more or less with inflation, while replenishment costs are falling.
 In addition, battery vendors have become willing to engage in long-term service contracts, recognizing that replenishment cost is declining, and reliability is important to customers.

-Few lenders, however, assume more than a 20-year useful life for batteries, said Claus Hertel, even though usage levels—which affect battery life—vary widely.
+Few lenders, however, assume more than a 20-year useful life for batteries, said Claus Hertel, even though usage levels — which affect battery life — vary widely.
 For an RA contract in California, for example, batteries are dispatched 365 days per year, whereas batteries dispatched infrequently could last longer than 20 years.

 At KBCM, the perspective on useful life depends on whether debt or equity financing is at hand.
-Equity investors have begun to view battery projects as assets in perpetuity—the assets will remain indefinitely, as will the need.
+Equity investors have begun to view battery projects as assets in perpetuity — the assets will remain indefinitely, as will the need.
 Over time, the batteries will be repowered and replaced as the technology evolves.
 However, the debt financing will be driven by the offtake strategy and desired credit profile.

 Project pricing considerations

 Project economics are evolving as the market evolves.
 Broad Reach, for example, pays close attention to warranty terms and whether a battery is frequently cycling through charges and discharging, said Gupta.
-At Arevon, fine-tuning battery dispatch algorithms is a complex, ongoing priority, according to Breckenridge—there’s a difference between creating a revenue model and operating a battery on a day-to-day basis.
+At Arevon, fine-tuning battery dispatch algorithms is a complex, ongoing priority, according to Breckenridge — there’s a difference between creating a revenue model and operating a battery on a day-to-day basis.

-RA contracts versus tolling agreements in California
+RA contracts vs. tolling agreements in California

 Project cost overruns and construction delays have always been risk factors for battery projects, but revenue streams can also pose risks.
 While tolling agreements offer generally lower returns, but less risk than RA merchant contracts, it is possible to secure a tolling agreement with infrastructure-like returns, said Breckenridge.
-Also, including tolling agreements in the portfolio is not a bad idea since some areas may become overbuilt, which is why Arevon is pursuing both tolling and RA contracts.
+Also, including tolling agreements in the portfolio is not a bad idea, since some areas may become overbuilt, which is why Arevon is pursuing both tolling and RA contracts.

 Broad Reach has been evaluating toll structures, but still operates primarily with RA contracts to meet the high demand in California, according to Gupta.
 Since Broad Reach operates a 24-hour, real-time energy trading desk, the company seeks to capitalize on any available opportunities, said Gupta.